bdonaldharris/dotnet-project-creator/README.md

 - `dotnetCreator.gitAutoInit`: Automatically initialize Git repository (default: `true`)
 - `dotnetCreator.openAfterCreate`: Open project in new VS Code window after creation (default: `true`)

+## Privacy and Telemetry

+This extension collects **anonymous usage telemetry** to help improve the user experience.

+**Your privacy is important:**
+- ✅ Respects VS Code's telemetry settings
+- ✅ No personal information collected
+- ✅ All data is anonymous
+- ✅ Currently logs to console only (no external services)

+For full details, see [TELEMETRY.md](TELEMETRY.md).

+To disable telemetry, turn off telemetry in VS Code settings.

 ## Commands

 - `dotnetCreator.createProject`: Create a new .NET project